Case management standards—criminal law

 - a logical and ordered index

-- observations to counsel demonstrating legal acumen in analysis of the case and material and identifying and commenting upon relevant issues, and clear instructions to counsel
+- observations to counsel demonstrating legal acumen in analysis of the case and material, identifying and commenting upon relevant issues, and clear instructions to counsel

 - copy of all relevant material